asrivastava0601/Team-Rocket/README.md

 # Team-Rocket
-This is repository is for Data Science with R subject 2020
+This repository is for Data Science with R subject 2020